openstack/keystone/doc/source/admin/identity-caching-layer.rst

 .. note::

-   Since the Newton release, the default setting is enabled for subsystem caching and the global toggle.
-As a result, all subsystems that support caching are doing this by default.
+   Each subsystem is configured to cache by default.
+However, the global toggle for caching defaults to ``False``.
+A subsystem is only able to cache responses if the global toggle is enabled.

 Caching for tokens and tokens validation
 ----------------------------------------

-All types of tokens benefit from caching, including Fernet tokens.
+The token subsystem is OpenStack Identity's most heavily used API.
+As a result, all types of tokens benefit from caching, including Fernet tokens.
 Although Fernet tokens do not need to be persisted, they should still be cached for optimal token validation performance.